Darmuneeb322/InterviewBit/README.md

-# InterviewBit
+#competitive
-Solution to questions on InterviewBit
+Solution to fundamental questions